-3 A CDR representative arrangement is a written contract between a CDR representative and their CDR principal that meets the minimum requirements listed in subrule 1.10AA(2) of the CDR Rules.
+3 A CDR representative arrangement is a written contract between a CDR representative and their CDR representative principal.
+The requirements for this arrangement are outlined in CDR Rules, rule 1.10AA.

-4 CDR Rules, paragraph 1.10AA(2)(f).
+4 CDR Rules, paragraph 1.10AA(4)(g).

-5 See Chapter B (Key concepts) for more information on 'CDR principal', 'CDR representative', 'CDR representative arrangement' and 'service data'.
+5 See Chapter B (Key concepts) for more information on 'CDR representative principal', 'CDR representative', 'CDR representative arrangement' and 'service data'.

 6 CDR Rules, subrule 7.8A(2).
-See also rule 1.16A in relation to a CDR principal's obligations and liability.
+See also rule 1.16A in relation to a CDR representative principal's obligations and liability.